prithusuresh/SeismoNet/README.md

 # SeismoNet

-This repository contains code used for the paper "End-to-End Deep Learning for Reliable Cardiac Activity Monitoring using Seismocardiograms" which has been accepted for presentation at the 19th International Conference on Machine Learning and Applications, Boca Raton, FL, USA.
+This repository contains code used for the paper "End-to-End Deep Learning for Reliable Cardiac Activity Monitoring using Seismocardiograms" which has been accepted for presentation at the [19th International Conference on Machine Learning and Applications](https://www.icmla-conference.org/icmla20/index.html), Boca Raton, FL, USA.

 SeismoNet is a Deep Convolutional Neural Network which aims to provide an end-to-end solution to robustly observe heart activity from Seismocardiogram (SCG) signals.
 These SCG signals are motion-based and can be acquired in an easy, user-friendly fashion.

+Preprint available at [arxiv](https://arxiv.org/abs/2010.05662) :newspaper:

 ## Getting Started :rocket: